 The goal is to increase and sustain Maine's Behavioral Health workforce through partnerships across the healthcare spectrum, via mentorship and evidence-based training programs, and by addressing barriers to Maine's rural workforce.

 To accomplish this, MCD is partnering with an array of leading organizations, training, and subject-matter experts who have received U.S. Department of Health and Human Services’ Federal Office of Rural Health Policy funds to address opiate use disorder and substance use disorder.
 These partners will engage with a broader group of stakeholders, and people who have experience with substance use disorder, to increase connections to existing career opportunities in behavioral health and the role everyone has in helping foster recovery-ready communities.

-Proud to Partner With: Aroostook Mental Health Services Tri-County Mental Health Services; Alliance for Addiction and Mental Health Services Maine; Co-Occurring Collaborative Serving Maine; Maine Area Health Education Centers; Maine Department of Health and Human Services; Maine Department of Labor; Wabanaki Public Health and Wellness; Maine Youth Action Network (MYAN); Addiction Medicine Club (AMC) at The University of New England’s College of Osteopathic Medicine (UNECOM); people with lived experience in SUD; and Dr. Robert Drake, private consultant.
+Proud to Partner With: Aroostook Mental Health Services Tri-County Mental Health Services; Alliance for Addiction and Mental Health Services Maine; Co-Occurring Collaborative Serving Maine; Healthy Acadia; Maine Area Health Education Centers; Maine Department of Health and Human Services; Maine Department of Labor; Wabanaki Public Health and Wellness; Maine Youth Action Network (MYAN); Addiction Medicine Club (AMC) at The University of New England’s College of Osteopathic Medicine (UNECOM); people with lived experience in SUD; and Dr. Robert Drake, private consultant.